dalerank/caesaria-game/README.md

 -----------
 openCaesar3 is a remake of the classic Caesar3 PC game, a city building game developed by Impression Games and published by Sierra Entertainment, in 1998.

-The game will be a near clone of the original Caesar3 game.
-Notable changes are:
- * A new AI for walkers.
-They will walk where they are needed the most.
- * Actors coming from the actor school do not provide access to the entertainment.
-The same goes for lion tamers, gladiators and horse wagons.

-The game is currently under heavy development and not in a playable state.
+The game is currently under heavy development and nearly playable state.
 Developers are invited to participate.

 Building openCaesar3
 -------------------